edgedb/edgedb/doc/ref/schema/architecture.rst

 Schema architecture
 -------------------

-EdgeDB data schema is defined by a set of documents similar to YAML in structure.
+EdgeDB data schema is defined by a set of declarative documents.

 Here's how the concepts mentioned in the overview can be defined in a EdgeDB schema: